Losing a pet is hard—but you’re not alone.

 “It’s imperative that we first and foremost validate children’s grief over a pet—even if it’s a goldfish,” Blough says.

 So, don’t be afraid to express your emotions in front of children, and empathize with their feelings, too.
 Remember to consider a child’s age when talking about death and grief, and keep the lines of communication open.
 “If kids are too young to express themselves with words,” Blough says, “help them express their feelings through coloring or other forms of art.”

 According to Donna Henes, a spiritual counselor, ritualist, and certified funeral celebrant, a sensitive, personalized ceremony can help with feelings of grief by bringing loved ones together, surfacing happy memories of your pet, honoring the unconditional love you shared, and offering a sense of closure.
 It can be held whenever your family is ready.

 If you plan a burial, Henes suggests putting farewell messages or charms into the casket or box, or wrapping the pet in a cherished blanket.
 You can also find or make a grave marker or plant a tree on the grave.

 But burials are just one of many ways to lay your pet to rest.
 Some pet parents opt to cremate their pet’s remains, keeping them in an urn or scattering them in a meaningful location.
-You can even order a biodegradable pet urn, like the Paw Pods Biodegradable Pod Casket, that will grow into the tree of your choice, ensuring your pet’s life will live on in a beautiful and natural way.
+You can even order a biodegradable pet urn that will grow into the tree of your choice, ensuring your pet’s life will live on in a beautiful and natural way.
 Others choose taxidermy, or even mummification.
 Just like there’s no wrong way to grieve, there’s no wrong way to commemorate your pet’s life.